Ralakus/tritium/readme.md

 * Use easily sourcable parts

 ### Current Status
-Constructing and testing the pcb and components
+Tested each rev.0 pcb and posted results.
+Continuing on designing the alu